-If a student believes the university has failed to comply with FERPA, he or she may file a complaint using the Student Complaint and Grievance Procedure as outlined in the Student Handbook.
-If dissatisfied with the outcome of this procedure, a student may file a written complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
-20202-8520.
+If a student believes the University has failed to comply with FERPA, he or she may file a complaint using the Student Complaint and Grievance Procedures as outlined in the Student Handbook.
+If dissatisfied with the outcome of this procedure, students may file a written complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5920.

-Questions about the application of the provisions of the Family Educational Rights and Privacy Act should be directed to the University Registrar or to the Office of the General Counsel.
+Questions about the application of the provisions of the Family Educational Rights and Privacy Act should be directed to the University Registrar or to the Office of General Counsel.

-Vanderbilt Directory Listings
+Vanderbilt Directory

-Individual listings in the online People Finder Directory consist of the student's full name, school, academic classification, local phone number, local address, box number, permanent address, and email address.
+Individual listings in the online People Finder Directory consist of the student's full name, school, academic classification, local phone number, email address, local address, box number, and permanent address.

 Student listings in the People Finder Directory are available to the Vanderbilt community via logon ID and e-password.
-Students have the option of making their People Finder listings available to the general public (viewable by anyone with access to the Internet), of adding additional contact information such as cellular phone, pager, and fax numbers, and of blocking individual directory items.
+Students may choose to make their online People Finder listings available to the general public (i.e., viewable by anyone with access to the Internet), to add additional contact information such as cell phone, pager, and fax numbers, or to block individual directory items.

 Students who have placed a directory hold with the University Registrar will not be listed in the online directory.
 Directory information should be kept current.

-Students may report address changes, emergency contact information, and missing person contact information via the Web by selecting the address change icon at https://webapp.mis.vanderbilt.edu/ student-search.
+Students may report address changes, emergency contact information, and missing person contact information via the Web by logging in to YES (Your Enrollment Services) https:// yes.vanderbilt.edu and clicking on the Address Change link.